-The wider south-east as a whole is the most productive region in the UK accounting for nearly half its output and making by far the biggest net contribution to the national exchequer.
-The wider south-east has overlapping and closely integrated housing markets, labour markets and supply chains.
+The Wider South East as a whole is the most productive region in the UK accounting for nearly half its output and making by far the biggest net contribution to the national exchequer.
+The Wider South East has overlapping and closely integrated housing markets, labour markets and supply chains and transport networks.
 The Mayor will build stronger partnerships, in particular with authorities which are keen to explore mutual benefits arising from strategic growth opportunities and the realisation of corresponding employment opportunities.
 The Mayor will also look for such opportunities further afield in the Midlands Engine and the Northern Powerhouse so that London and the UK can successfully grow together.
 The Mayor will take the lead in bringing together UK (and global) cities, business leaders and institutions to maximise opportunities for innovation, business growth and market expansion.

-Everyone with a stake in London's economy - UK cities, businesses and institutions, communities, voluntary organisations and others - all work with him to shape and deliver the ambitions of the Economic Development Strategy.
+- everyone with a stake in London's economy - UK cities, businesses and institutions, communities, voluntary organisations, social enterprises, trade unions and others - all work with him to shape and deliver the ambitions of his Economic Development Strategy; - UK cities work with London to maximise opportunities for UKwide growth; and - government recognises the role of the Wider South East, including London, and supports our strategic partnership work which enables further growth and employment across the UK.